pingswept/dev-log/2014-01-ghost-and-node-install.markdown

     sudo /etc/init.d/supervisor stop
     sudo /etc/init.d/supervisor start

-Rather than starting and stopping Supervisorm probably better to do (seems to work, but needs more testing):
+Rather than starting and stopping Supervisor, probably better to do (seems to work, but needs more testing):

     sudo supervisorctl reread